niieli/NikoArchipelagoMod/README.md

 You can delete Archipelago saves at `%localappdata%low\Frog Vibes\Here Comes Niko!\Archipelago` (not sure for other systems)

+### Custom Playables
+If you want to use custom Playables, you can use the [PlayableLoaderBepInEx](https://github.com/niieli/PlayableLoaderBepInEx/releases/latest)

 ## Known issues
 - Connecting to another slot without restarting the game can lead to unchecked locations being sent
 ## What is randomized?